Best Healthy Dog Treats for Training

 Author: Debi McKee

-I get asked all the time from our foster dog adopters, what are the best dog treats for training?
+I’m asked all the time by our foster dog adopters, ‘What are the best dog treats for training?’
 I have several go-to brands that I like to recommend.
-These brands are known for their high-quality, limited ingredient training treats.
+These brands are known for their high-quality, limited-ingredient training treats.

 Look for Healthy Dog Treats